Skip to content Skip to navigation

 Practice

-The Stanford Center on Adolescence supports several initiatives for positive youth development in the schools and the everyday lives of adolescents.
+The Stanford Center on Adolescence supported several initiatives for positive youth development in the schools and the everyday lives of adolescents.
 Positive youth development is a framework for conceiving of youth as individuals with distinct hopes, concerns, and experiences; moral agents with initiative and purpose; and resources for the communities in which they live.
 Our current efforts focus on fostering purpose in schools and understanding thriving in young people.

 Fostering Purpose in Schools

-The Center has partnered with The Quaglia Institute for Student Aspirations (QISA) to observe and record the process of fostering youth purpose in school settings.
+The Center partnered with The Quaglia Institute for Student Aspirations (QISA) to observe and record the process of fostering youth purpose in school settings.

 QISA is an independent, non-profit organization dedicated to promoting and implementing the conditions that foster student aspirations in schools and learning communities.
 QISA stood out among programs the Center reviewed for its potential to examine "best practices" in the promotion of youth purpose.
 QISA's definition of aspirations is in close alignment with the Center on Adolescence definition of purpose.
 Aspirations involve "the ability to dream and set goals for the future while being inspired in the present to reach those goals."